-AUM is approved by the Veterans Administration to offer educational training and provide certification for G.I.
-Bill benefits.
-Veterans who plan to attend school and expect to receive G.I.
-Bill benefits should visit the VA Manager in the Office of Veteran Services, located in the Office of Financial Aid to complete the paperwork necessary for AUM to submit enrollment certification for benefit payments.
+Auburn University at Montgomery is approved by the Alabama State Approving Agency (SAA) to offer VA Educational Benefits (GIBill®) to eligible individuals in approved programs, and provide certification for Federal VA benefits.
+Veterans who plan to attend school and expect to receive Federal VA should visit the VA Manager in the Office of Veteran Services, located in the Office of Financial Aid to complete the paperwork necessary for AUM to submit enrollment certification for benefit payments.

-Eligible veterans receive a monthly stipend that can vary according to enrollment level.
-Undergraduate students receive full-time benefits if enrolled for at least 12 credit hours, three-quarter time benefits for 9-11 hours and half benefits for at least six hours for a standard term.
+Eligible veterans receive a monthly stipend that can vary according to the student's benefit, enrollment level, and length of the term.
+Typically, students receive full-time benefits if enrolled for at least 12 credit hours, three-quarter time benefits for 9-11 hours and half benefits for at least six hours for a standard term.
+For non-standard 8-week term 6 hours is considered fulltime and a 4-week term 3 hours is considered fulltime.
 Post 9/11 recipients will not receive a monthly stipend if their level of enrollment is half-time or less.

-When possible, those enrolling and using G.I.
-Bill benefits to pay for educational costs should have sufficient funds to finance themselves for one semester or at least until payments begin coming from the Veterans Administration (approximately six weeks) after the start of the term.
+When possible, those enrolling and using Federal VA benefits to pay for educational costs should have sufficient funds to finance themselves for one semester or at least until payments begin coming from the Veterans Administration (approximately six weeks) after the start of the term.

-For complete information about these programs, please contact the Veterans Affairs Manager at 334-244-3288.
+For complete information about these programs, please contact the VA Manager at 334-244-3288.